gary-archer/oauth.websample.final/README.md

 ./dependencies/certs/localhost/mycompany.com.ca.pem
 ```

-Then run the following script to run the code for both SPA, API and Token Handler in multiple terminal windows:
+Then run the following script to run the SPA, API and Token Handler in separate terminal windows:

 ```bash
 ./deploy.sh